each/draft-aname/draft-ietf-dnsop-aname.md

 of its responses as described in (#additional).

-In order to provide tailored answers to clients that are ANAME-oblivious, the resolver MAY do its own sibling address record substitution in the following situations:
+In order to provide tailored answers to clients that are ANAME-oblivious, the resolver MAY perform sibling address record substitution in the following situations:

   * The resolver's client queries with DO=0.
 (As discussed in